minermanNL/Portfolio/information.md

 ## Detailed Explanation of Features:

 ### User Authentication:
 *   Located in `src/app/(auth)/` and `src/components/auth/`.
 *   Provides forms for user sign-up (`SignupForm.tsx`) and login (`LoginForm.tsx`).
 *   Uses Firebase Authentication for managing user accounts.
 *   `AuthSessionProvider.tsx` likely manages the user's session state.
 *   `useAuthSession.ts` is probably a custom hook to access authentication state.
+*   Handles user login, signup, and session management.
+*   Ensures secure access to the application.

 ### User Profile:
+*   Allows users to view and update their profile information.
+*   Displays user-specific data.
 *   Located in `src/app/dashboard/profile/page.tsx` and `src/components/dashboard/ProfileClient.tsx`.
 *   Fetches user information from the backend (likely Firestore via Firebase).
 *   Allows users to view and potentially update their profile details.